JMBeresford/retrom/README.md

       POSTGRES_USER: minecraft_steve # db user, used to connect to the db, should match the db_user in your config file
       POSTGRES_PASSWORD: super_secret_password # db password for above user, should match the db_password in your config file
       POSTGRES_DB: retrom # db name, should match the db_name in your config file
 ```

 You can then run `docker-compose up` in the directory containing your `docker-compose.yml` file to start the service.

+The web client will be accessible at port 3000, and the service itself on port 5101 -- which can be accessed by any desktop clients.

 ### Client